SequentMicrosystems/SMioplus-ha/README.md

 4. Install SMioplus-ha from HACS
     - Open HACS (from the sidebar)
     - Click on the 3 dots in the top right corner and select `Custom repositories`
-    - Repository is `SequentMicrosystems/SMioplus-ha` and type is `Integration`
+    - Repository is `SequentMicrosystems/SMioplus-ha` and the type is `Integration`
-    - Once added, you can now search it in HACS menu and download it
+    - Once added, you can now search for it in the HACS menu and download it

-5. Add SMioplus config in configuration.yaml
+5. Add SMioplus config in the configuration.yaml
     - In the sidebar, select `File editor` and start the add-on
     - Click the folder icon from the top left corner and edit `configuration.yaml`
     - At the end of the file append the SMioplus config: